Aguadilla Barracks |

 Ralph Lane's Fort

-An English fort that was said to be identical to Fort Raleigh, NC.
-The English stopped here to pick up supplies, and did a little pirating against the Spanish, before heading north to the American mainland to establish the first English colony in the New World.
+An English fort that was said to be identical in layout to Fort Raleigh, NC.
+The English stopped here to pick up fresh water and foodstuffs, and did a little pirating against the Spanish, before heading north to the American mainland to establish the first English colony in the New World.

 (Bosque Estatal de Guánica)